01100100/blog/content/posts/kreuzungen.md

                  *---*    *-----------*
 ```

-**Any geometry combined with non-geometric properties is a geometric feature.**
+**Any geometry combined with non-geometric properties/attributes is know in the industry as a geometric feature.**

 Sometimes, a single geometry type might not be sufficient to represent a feature.
 For example, a river system with multiple branches cannot be accurately represented by a single LineString.
 In such cases, we can use multi geometry features like a MultiLineString or a MultiPolygon.

+TODO: add a image with a river system and the different LinesStrings that would make the MultiLineString

 We can group different features together to form a feature collection.
 Imagine you want to represent all the rivers, lakes and wells in a region.
-You could group them together in a feature collection using
+You could group them together in a feature collection using LineStrings for the rivers, Polygons for the lakes and Points for the wells.

-### An Example: Dicke Marie (Fat Mary)
+### An Example: Dicke Marie (Thick Mary)

-If you go into Tegel Forest in the east of Berlin, you might bump into the so called "Fat Mary".
-This is the name given to a really old, award winning Oak tree, estimated to be over 800 years old.
+If you go into Tegel Forest in the east of Berlin, you might bump into the so called "Thick Mary".
+This is the name given to a really old, award winning[^dicke-marie] oak tree, estimated to be over 800 years old.

 [https://berlindoodleblog.blogspot.com/2015/02/dicke-marie.html](https://berlindoodleblog.blogspot.com/2015/02/dicke-marie.html)

 ![Dicke Marie](/images/dickemarie.jpg)
 Let's imagine what the geospatial data would look like that describes this great tree...

 First we should define the location or the "where" of Dicke Marie.
-We could use words to do this, perhaps "North East of Berlin", "In Tegel" or "about 300m south of Tegel Schloss" However we can do much better if we define with the position with a single set of co-ordinates `(52.5935770, 13.2649068)` locating the point where the centre of the tree trunk comes out of the ground.
-These numbers are much more powerful then the wordy descriptions.
-It fixes it to a set position on a grid of the world, and the numeric values can be quickly and efficiently compared to other geospatial data types to answer questions like..
+We could use words to do this, perhaps "North East of Berlin", "In Tegel" or "about 300m south of Tegel Schloss" would work.
+However we can do much better if we define with the position with a `POINT` geometry.
+We could do this with a a single set of co-ordinates `(52.5935770, 13.2649068)` representing the middle of the tree trunk.

+These geometric data types are much more powerful then the wordy descriptions.
+Defining the position of thick Mary with a `POINT` fixes it to a set position on a grid of the world, and the value can be quickly and efficiently compared to other geospatial data types to answer questions like..
 "How far is this point east of point x" "Does this point lie within polygon z?".
-Ohhh, I feel the power of this geospatial stuff.
+Ohhh yeahhhh, I am starting to feel the power of this geospatial stuff.

 Now we can add some "what" properties describe Fat Marie.
 Perhaps we can add the following properties: